wikimedia/design-codex/packages/vitepress/component-demos/lookup/lookup.md

 ### With custom option format

-The `menuOption` slot can be used to set up custom option content and formatting.
+The `menu-option` slot can be used to set up custom option content and formatting.

 <Wrapper>
 <template v-slot:demo>